-The Track tab allows you specify whether or not to record a track log, define how it is recorded, or save track log data for future use.
-The Track tab also provides an indicator of the memory used for the active track log and options to clear the track memory or start a TracBack route.
+The Track tab specifies whether or not to record a track log, define how it is recorded, or save track log data for future use.
+The Track Logs page also provides an indicator of the memory used for the active track log and options to clear the track memory or start a TracBack route.
 See page 14 for TracBack information.
-The Track tab is divided in two sub tabs: Active and Saved.
+The Track submenu is divided in two sub tabs: Active and Saved.